disruptednetwork/cloudflare-custom-rule-provisioner/README.md

 ]
 ```

-4. Click **Add WAF Rules**
+5. Click **Add WAF Rules**
-5. Wait for the process to complete
+6. Wait for the process to complete
-6. Review the results, including verification of added rules
+7. Review the results, including verification of added rules

+### Delete Rules Tab

+1. Switch to the **Delete Rules** tab
+2. Choose your **API Token Source** (same options as Add Rules)
+3. Enter your **Zone ID** (single zone only)
+4. Click **Load Rules** to fetch all existing custom WAF rules
+5. Review the loaded rules - each shows:
+   - Description
+   - Action (block, challenge, etc.)
+   - Expression
+   - Rule ID
+6. Select the rules you want to delete:
+   - Check individual rule checkboxes
+   - Or use **Select All** / **Deselect All** buttons
+7. Click **Delete Selected Rules (X)** where X is the count
+8. Review the confirmation modal showing:
+   - Count of rules to be deleted
+   - Preview of each rule
+   - Warning: "This action cannot be undone"
+9. Click **Delete Rules** to confirm, or **Cancel** to abort
+10. Watch the deletion progress and review results

+**Note**: Deleted rules are removed one at a time as required by Cloudflare's API.
+Successfully deleted rules disappear from the list immediately.

 ## Rule Format